openpracticelibrary/openpracticelibrary/src/pages/practice/group-launch-facilitation.md

   Mitra](https://unsplash.com/@nikhilmitra?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)

-  Group Launch Facilitation is a structured approach to forming and aligning teams at the "group" level (a team of teams).
+  This is a structured approach to forming and aligning teams at the "group" level (a team of teams).
 It combines synchronous and asynchronous facilitation methods to:

   * Define the group’s context, relationships, and purpose.